Apurva2911/Deploy-a-Dockerized-Web-Application-on-the-Cloud-Task8/README.md

 * Visit the **Public IP or Load Balancer URL** shown in your ECS service.
 * You should see:

-  Hello from ECS                                                          |
+  Hello from ECS Fargate!                                                        |
----

 ### 🧹 Cleanup (to avoid extra charges)